schuang/sphinx-tutorial-old/slides/slides.md

 - Generate static HTML pages
   - No security concerns
-  - No need to additional maintain WordPress and plugins
+  - No need to maintain WordPress that often "automatically" breaks
   - Can use free hosting services (github, gitlab, read the docs, etc.) if desired